Wolf Alice share heavy and hypnotic new single 'Smile'

 “This is one of the songs we wrote thinking that we would play it live,” Rowsell added in a press release.
 “I miss that feeling of singing on stage.
 It’s like screaming into a pillow or something — you can get away with being more nasty.
 There’s a whole other part of me missing.”

 The track, which is part hypnotic and part heavy, is accompanied by a video directed by Jordan Hemmingway, who the band collaborated with on previous single ‘The Last Man On Earth’.
-The riotous set of visuals, which sees Wolf Alice perform in a pub, channelling their inner punk, goes live at 7pm this evening.
+The riotous set of visuals sees Wolf Alice perform in a pub, channelling their inner punk – watch the video below.

 You can listen to ‘Smile’ below: